coyotebringsfire/Dicey/README.md

-# AskBoilerplate
+# Dicey
-boilerplate for Amazon Skills Kit Node.js app
+diceroller for Amazon Skills Kit Node.js app

 ## How to Use
 Clone (or fork) this repo